Choosing Your Wedding Planner and Coordinator

 What do these all have in common and why do you choose those over other providers?
 It's most likely because they provide quality products/services or a positive buying experience.
 Picking your coordinator or wedding planner is a lot like this.
 There are many of us to choose from, some with more bells and whistles than others, and many options to weigh, but there is only one that is right for you.

-Wedding planners and coordinators provide an experience for a once in a lifetime moment.
-Because it only happens once you shouldn’t be going through a McDonald's style wedding planner who has tons of clients.
+Because your wedding day only comes once you shouldn’t be going through a McDonald's style wedding planner who has tons of clients.
 Although, I do know few planners who do this well, but some not so much.
 Maybe it's cheaper to go that route but you need someone to be at the top of their game and quality starts to suffer when quantity becomes the priority.
 That's true in any case, unless you have a massive team in place but most of us are small business owners.
 Quality service is EVERYTHING to look out for when hiring a planner because we don’t provide a tangible product, so what we have to offer- aside from all that we physically do- is exceptional customer service.
 Choosing someone because they are cheaper isn’t going to land you a favorable experience.

 You can start to decipher the good from the bad in the beginning stages when you inquire.
 For example, are they answering in a timely manner, are they professional in their responses, did you connect with them personally, are they making you print, sign and then “fax” over contracts?!
 Oy!
 The person you hire (and this goes for any vendor or industry) should make the process as painless and seamless as possible for you.
 At the end of the day, my advice in any wedding conundrum is to hire the pro!!!
 I can’t stress that enough!

 Hire someone who values their work and knows their worth.
 Someone who takes their business serious and who’s taken the time to update their social media regularly, invested in a site that is easy for you to navigate through and has decent reviews.
 I say decent because you never know these days with paid reviewers or spam bots.

 Here are the top FOUR questions to ask as you interview a potential coordinator or planner.